seapagan/fastapi-template/README.md

 ### **`GET`** _/users/_

 > Get Users : _Get all users or a specific user by their ID._
+>
+> To get a specific User data, the requesting user must match the user_id, or
+> be an Admin.
+>
+> user_id id optional, and if ommitted then all Users are returned.
+This is
+> only allowed for Admins.

 ### **`GET`** _/users/me_